 7:02 PM Meeting Opened

-(Jim sitting in for Kevin O as Chair)
+(JFletcher sitting in for KO’Connell as Chair)

 PRenaud began reading the Dec 28th meeting minutes.
 A few changes were noted.
-There was discussion of the wording on lines 68-70 regarding businesses not being a residence, tabled to be discussed later (the homeowner doesn’t necessarily have to reside there).
+There was discussion of the wording on lines 68-70 regarding businesses not being a residence(the homeowner doesn’t necessarily have to reside there).
+Tabled.
+To be discussed later

 Motion to accept the minutes as amended, unanimous in favor at 7:25 PM